The USDA has extended several waivers through

 The waivers allow school nutrition programs to serve free meals to

-all students into the fall months.
+all students this entire school year.
 This unprecedented move will help

 ensure-- no matter the situation-- children will have access to nutritious